thepoly/docs/Style Guide.md

 #### URL
 Omit the subdomain *www.* from web addresses.
 Do not use *http://* or trailing slashes unless neccessary to access the site.

+#### Union activity fee
+Specified each year in the *Union Annual Report*.
+Only capitalize Union and use *Union activity fee* on first reference.
+Subsequent references may use *activity fee*.

 #### Union Administration Office
 Use *Union Admin Office* on all references.